DHTMLX/docs-spreadsheet/docs/configuration.md

 ## Toolbar

-The toolbar of the SpreadSheet consists of several blocks of controls that can be changed according to your needs.
+The toolbar of the Spreadsheet consists of several blocks of controls that can be changed according to your needs.
 By default, there are the following blocks of controls in the toolbar: "undo","colors","decoration","align","format","help":

 ![Basic toolbar](assets/basic_toolbar.png)